Enoch2k2/flask-practice-challenge-v1/README.md

 ### Instructions

 * If you don't have `python version 3.9.2`, you may have to install with `pyenv install 3.9.2`.
 You can check with `pyenv versions`.
-You don't have to worry about setting your python verison.
+You don't have to worry about setting your python version.
 Just that it's installed.
 * Run `pipenv shell` to start your virtual environment.
 * Install the dependencies with `pipenv install`.
 * cd into `server`.
 From there you can run the server with `python app.py`